You are here

 Call for Intent to Submit

 The Call for Intent to Submit process relates to the many Limited Submission funding opportunities that exist.
 We communicate both the Calls for Intent to Submit and the Limited Submissions in a single communication.To be informed of the opportunities we have identified, you can sign up for our Research Blueprint newsletter, which is distributed twice-monthly.
 Interested parties declare their interest for a Call for Intent to Submit and/or submit competition materials for a Limited Submission competition.
 For a comprehensive list of currently open limited opportunities, visit the UMOR Limited Submissions Homepage.
 Questions: contact email@example.com.

-'CAR' is an acronym for COI Administrative Record that houses all the relevant COI information (e.g., final management plans, FCOI reports, approved RARs) and indicates the status of the COI review and RAR approval, if applicable.
+'CAR' is an acronym for a Conflict of Interest (COI) Administrative Record that houses all the relevant COI information (e.g., final management plans, Financial COI reports due to sponsors, approved Regental Action Requests [RARs]) and indicates the status of the COI review and RAR approval, if applicable.

 An award that allows significant programmatic flexibility to a senior investigator with a successful history with the agency or a junior investigator with high research potential.

 Cost Accounting Standards.
 Specific rules promulgated by the federal government to achieve consistent accounting practices for sponsored projects.